microsoft/SynapseML/README.md

 * Train DNN-based image classification models on N-Series GPU VMs on Azure ([example:401])
 * Featurize free-form text data using convenient APIs on top of primitives in SparkML via a single transformer ([example:201])
+* Fit a lightGBM classification or regression model ([example:106])
+* Perform parallel distributed hyperparameter tuning with randomized grid search on any spark estimators with a convenient API ([example:203])
 * Train classification and regression models easily via implicit featurization of data ([example:101])
 * Compute a rich set of evaluation metrics including per-instance metrics